ahnpj/soc-analyst-portfolio/labs/network-analysis/wireshark/Lab01-wireshark-packet-analysis-and-filtering/Lab01-wireshark-packet-analysis-and-filtering.md

 </p>

 <blockquote>
-You can also run "sha256sum peter_test" for alternate hashes).
+I could also run "sha256sum peter_test" to retrieve the SHA256 hash.
 I recorded the resulting hash in my lab notes and used it to verify the integrity of the saved file by re-running the same command later which produced the same hash to verify the file was unchanged.
 </blockquote>

 <blockquote>